 Brute force is about overpowering the computer’s defenses by using repetition.
-Brute force attack is a random trial and error method hack repeated till the password is finally cracked.
-Hackers randomly keep applying names and numbers to crack password through this pattern.
-Sometimes, a lot of guesswork is also used to decode password.
+A brute force attack is a random trial and error method hack repeated till the password is finally cracked.
+Hackers randomly keep applying names and numbers to crack passwords through this pattern.
+Sometimes, a lot of guesswork is also used to decode the password.
 Arithmetic numbers, birth date, pet’s name, favourite actor’s name are the password that users commonly use.

 Brute force dictionaries always start with simple letters “a”, “aa”, “aaa”, and then eventually moves to full words like “dog”, “doggie”, “doggy”.
 These brute force dictionaries can make up to 50 attempts per minute in some cases.

 Phishing is another most commonly used tool by hackers to acquire usernames and passwords.
 Also, phishing is the most used method because it takes just a trick to fool the victim into divulging his/her login credentials.
 Most trojans spread through phishing while sometimes hackers create cloned websites or fake internet address is created wherein you are asked to fill in your username and password details.